LaHsenLak/waste-management/README.md

 Many cities struggle with inefficient waste management, leading to overflowing bins, missed pickups, and increased operational costs.
 Traditional waste collection methods often rely on fixed schedules that do not account for real-time fill levels.

 According to the World Bank, cities generate over 2 billion tons of waste per year, with that number expected to increase.
 Efficient waste management is essential for maintaining public health and environmental sustainability.
-[Article]([[https://developer.twitter.com/en/docs](https://openknowledge.worldbank.org/entities/publication/d3f9d45e-115f-559b-b14f-28552410e90a)])
+[World Bank Article](https://openknowledge.worldbank.org/entities/publication/d3f9d45e-115f-559b-b14f-28552410e90a)

 With increasing urbanization and environmental concerns, I’m motivated to leverage AI to help cities become cleaner and more efficient.
 This project addresses public health, environmental issues, and city budget management, contributing to smarter, more sustainable urban living.